Domination of the rectangular queen's graph: Construction of dominating sets

 Start with $(0, 0), \pm(1, 2), \pm(2, -3), \pm(3, -1), \pm((-1)^{l_{1}}, -2l_{1}-5), \pm((-1)^{l_{2}+1}, -2l_{2}-4)$.
 Add $\pm(2, 4j)$ and $\pm(2, 4j+1)$ for $1 \leq j \leq \lceil l_{2}/2 \rceil$, and add $\pm(2, -4j-2)$ and $\pm(2, -4j-3)$ for $1 \leq j \leq \lfloor l_{2}/2 \rfloor$.
 If $l_{2} = l_{1}$ then add $\pm(2, (-1)^{l_{1}}(2l_{1}+4))$.

 These sets show that for $i \geq 4$, if $2i-1 \leq m \leq 2i+9$ and $7 \leq n \leq 4i+1$, then $\gamma(\q{m}{n}) \leq 2i+1$. \end{exam}

-In both of our constructions above, once a set of lines to be occupied by the dominating set is specified, it is necessary to see whether one can find such a dominating set.
-A fast backtrack search idea of Hitotumatu and Noshita \cite{HN}, explained and amplified by Knuth \cite{KN}, was used by \"{O}sterg{\aa}rd and Weakley \cite{OW} to find values and bounds of $\gamma(\q{n}{n})$ up to $n = 120$.
+Above we have described two approaches to the construction of dominating sets.
+In both, once a set of lines to be occupied by the dominating set is specif{\kern0pt}ied, it is necessary to see whether one can f{\kern0pt}ind such a dominating set.
+A fast backtrack search idea of Hitotumatu and Noshita \cite{HN}, explained and amplif{\kern0pt}ied by Knuth \cite{KN}, was used by \"{O}sterg{\aa}rd and Weakley \cite{OW} to f{\kern0pt}ind values and bounds of $\gamma(\q{n}{n})$ up to $n = 120$.
 This approach and also the algorithm of Neuhaus \cite{NE} can be applied to rectangular boards as well.
 But as mentioned, neither of our constructions can produce a dominating set of size less than $\lfloor n/2 \rfloor$ for $Q_{m \times n}$ (with $m \leq n$).
 Thus a resolution of Question \ref{whatlowerbound} would be needed to determine whether extensive search based on these constructions is useful.

 The complexity of computing minimum dominating set of queens is another open question \cite[Section 5]{FE}.
 Backtracking algorithms, dynamic programming, and treewidth technique are analyzed extensively by Fernau \cite[Sections 2-4]{FE}.